akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim.md

 <iframe width="100%" height="470" style="margin-right: 0; margin-left: 0;" src="https://www.youtube.com/embed/ado5f4HkTTc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Also, to get a complete definition of what connections are, [here you go](what-is-a-connection.html)!
+Also, to get a complete definition of what connections are, [take a look here](what-is-a-connection.html)!

 # Steps to a successful connection